 Can’t Run Auto

 One of the biggest mistakes is that people will just run “auto” without setting any controls on voltages or anything else.
-We see this a lot in our comments, where people will tell us their cooler performs at temperature Y, as if that means anything to us without further context.
+We see this a lot in our comments, where people will tell us their cooler performs at temperature Y, but without at least knowing the CPU and its VCore (not every board is the same), that doesn't mean anything.
+The case also matters, as does room ambient, the workload (AVX or non-AVX), and everything else we've explained.

 For instance, if you want to show the frequency range produced between the best and worst coolers tested, that could be done without controls on frequency but with controls on everything else.
 Thermals could be useful as a secondary metric, but because they will no longer be comparable head-to-head as a result of changing frequencies, they are not the primary comparison.